ColbyDAllen/Wearable-Drum-Machine/README.md

 On the hardware side, I'm focused on creating more reliable FSR finger sensors.

-On the circuitry side, I'm designing a custom PCB that incorporates power management, sensor ports, and an embedded speaker module.
+On the circuitry side, I'm designing a custom PCB that incorporates power management, sensor/usb/programmig ports, and an embedded speaker module.

 The software side is still in my backlog. want to fine-tune / build-out the MIDI looping functionality and create a richer way to sewuence these patterns. variable tempo control is also backlogged.